Numbericons/PokerJS/readme.md

 It makes heavy use of TypeScript and object-oriented programming.

 # Setup
-* Install typescript via npm, then run `tsc` in this directory to compile the javascript into poker.js.
+* Install typescript via npm, then run `tsc` in this directory to compile the typescript files in ts directory into poker.js.
 Then open index.html.

 # Technologies used
 * Typescript